Focus Bracketing and Focus Stacking

 What Is Focus Bracketing?

-Focus bracketing is a technique that allows you to create images with maximum depth of field.
+Focus bracketing is a technique that allows you to create images with maximum depth of field, ensuring everything from the closest foreground element to the most distant background element is in sharp focus.

 When Should You Focus Bracket Your Images?